The Admirable Crichton (1957 film): Box office

 The Admirable Crichton was the third most popular film at the British box office in 1957, after High Society and Doctor at Large.
 According to Kinematograph Weekly the film was "in the money" at the British box office in 1957 and the film was a "tremendous money spinner".

 Variety estimated it earned $840,000 during its first commercial run.

 Critical

-Variety called it "a sound starre for Kenneth More... film is well directed."
+Variety called it "a sound starrer for Kenneth More... film is well directed."

 Filmink argued Sally Ann Howes "should have become a bigger star" after her work in this film.

 Our Man Crichton

 The film was turned into a stage musical called Our Man Crichton which debuted in 1964 also starring Kenneth More.
 More was reluctant to take the part as he could not sing but he agreed because he was being paid £1,000 a week.
 Box office performance was poor - More attributes this in part to the death of Winston Churchill - but it still ran six months.